 NOTE to INSTALLER: Put installation instructions back in the literature packet and leave with dishwasher so all information will be readily available to user.

-NOTE to OWNER: Please read the dishwasher Use and Care Manual.
+NOTE to OWNER: Please read the dishwasher Owner's Guide.
 It contains important safety information for those operating the appliance.
 It also contains many suggestions for obtaining the best results from your dishwasher.